 “Companies must immediately report to the CPSC information about unreasonable risks and defects that create substantial hazards,” said Acting Assistant Attorney General Jeffrey Bossert Clark of the Justice Department’s Civil Division.

 The recall involved about 37.8 million of various models of Kidde fire extinguishers produced as early as 1973.
-They were sold at Menards, Montgomery Ward, Sears, The Home Depot, Walmart and other department, home and hardware stores nationwide, and online at Amazon.com, ShopKidde.com and other online retailers for between $12 and $50 and for about $200 for model XL 5MR.
+They were sold at Menards, Montgomery Ward, Sears, The Home Depot, Walmart and other department, home and hardware stores nationwide.
+Online, they were sold at Amazon.com, ShopKidde.com and other online retailers for between $12 and $50 and for about $200 for model XL 5MR.
 These fire extinguishers were also sold with commercial trucks, recreational vehicles, personal watercraft and boats.

 According to the CPSC website, the fire extinguishers can become clogged or require excessive force to discharge and fail to activate during a fire emergency.
 In addition, the nozzle can detach with enough force to cause injury.
 The company has received approximately 391 reports of failed or limited activation or nozzle detachment, including 16 injuries such as smoke inhalation and minor burns, and approximately 91 reports of property damage.